Home : PFAS : KO : CPWK

 DRINKING WATER

-Status: Finished drinking water, which is the treated water people drink at Camp Walker, does not contain PFOS/PFOA above the EPA 2016 health advisory levels.
-Additionally, Army-provided drinking water complies with the standards of the Safe Drinking Water Act, a federal law designed to protect the quality of drinking water supplied to the American public.
+Status: Army-provided drinking water complies with the standards of the Safe Drinking Water Act, a federal law designed to protect the quality of drinking water supplied to the American public.
 The Army will continue to sample and monitor on-installation drinking water.

 History: As a proactive measure in 2016-2017, the Army tested the drinking water wells at Camp Walker for PFAS.
-Results showed (789 ppt) an exceedance of the EPA lifetime health advisory.
+Results showed an exceedance.
 The well was shut down.
 A water treatment system to remove PFOS and PFOA was installed.
-Since treatment began, finished water test results have been below the EPA lifetime health advisory.

 Type of drinking water systems: Army-owned